Economy of China: External trade

 The vast majority of China's imports consists of industrial supplies and capital goods, notably machinery and high-technology equipment, the majority of which comes from the developed countries, primarily Japan and the United States.
 Regionally, almost half of China's imports come from East and Southeast Asia, and about a fourth of China's exports go to the same destinations.
 About 80 percent of China's exports consist of manufactured goods, most of which are textiles and electronic equipment, with agricultural products and chemicals constituting the remainder.
 Out of the five busiest ports in the world, three are in China.
-The U.S. trade deficit with China reached $233billion in 2006, as imports grew 18%.
-China's share of total U.S. imports has grown from 7% to 15% since 1996.

-Trade volume between China and Russia reached $29.1billion in 2005, an increase of 37.1% compared with 2004.
-A spokesman for the Ministry of Commerce, Van Jingsun, said that the volume of trade between China and Russia could exceed forty billion dollars in 2007.
-China's export of machinery and electronic goods to Russia grew 70%, which is 24% of China's total export to Russia in the first eleven months of 2005.
-During the same time, China's export of high-tech products to Russia increased by 58%, and that is 7% of China's total exports to Russia.
-Also at that time period, border trade between the two countries reached $5.13billion, growing 35% and accounting for nearly 20% of the total trade.
-Most of China's exports to Russia remain apparel and footwear.
-Russia is China's eighth largest trade partner and China is now Russia's fourth largest trade partner, and China now has over 750 investment projects in Russia, involving $1.05billion.
-China's contracted investment in Russia totaled $368million during January–September 2005, twice that in 2004.
+By 2022, trade between China and Russia reached a record $190 billion, with China becoming Russia's trading partner.